Hydrospheredata/mist/README.md

 ######Mist Python Spark Job

-Import [mist](https://github.com/Hydrospheredata/mist/tree/master/src/main/python) and implemented method *doStuff*
+Import [mist](https://github.com/Hydrospheredata/mist/tree/master/src/main/python) and implemented method *doStuff*.

-There are following Spark Contexts aliases to be used for convenience:
+The following are Spark Contexts aliases to be used for convenience:

 ```python
 job.sc = SparkContext